 When Is the Best Time to Apply a Wash or Glaze?

 Glaze your bread after it rises or bakes.
 Some recipes may instruct you to glaze the bread before and after you bake.
 Do not glaze your bread before it rises because the wash can hinder the rising process by making it more difficult for the dough to expand.

 What Types of Glazes Can I Use on Bread Dough?

 Most recipes suggest glazing your bread with eggwash (a water and egg mix) or just water.
-However, you can also glaze a bread with milk, cream, margerine, butter, or oil.
+However, you can also glaze bread with milk, cream, margarine, butter, or oil.
 If you use butter or oil, you can easily add seasoning or flavoring to the glaze before brushing it on.
 After brushing on eggs, seasonings will adhere to your bread nicely.
-If you make a sweet bread, you can also use sugar water, juice or honey to top your bread, but I am not going to touch on sweet-tasting breads in this article.
+If you make a sweet bread, you can also use sugar water, juice, or honey to top your bread, but I am not going to touch on sweet-tasting breads in this article.